Bicknell's & Boreal Birds

 Single Supplement: $150

 This weekend tour packs in a lot of birds in a short period of time.
 Based from the legendary ski resort, Jay Peak, the tour explores a diversity of habitats from lush Green Mountain deciduous forest, mountaintop spruce-fir, boreal forest, grasslands, marsh, and Lake Champlain.
 The tour begins in Burlington, Vermont on Friday afternoon, and ascends up to Jay Peak.
 After a slope-side barbecue, we’ll take a sunset tram ride to take in the dusk chorus of Bicknell’s Thrush.
-On Saturday, we’ll explore the Northeast Kingdom’s lowlands in search of boreal specialists such as Spruce Grouse, Black-backed Woodpecker, Boreal Chickadee, Rusty Blackbird, Lincoln’s Sparrow, and Olive-sided and Yellow-bellied Flycatchers among others.
+On Saturday, we’ll explore the Northeast Kingdom’s lowlands in search of boreal specialists such as Spruce Grouse, Black-backed Woodpecker, Boreal Chickadee, Canada Jay, Rusty Blackbird, Lincoln’s Sparrow, and Olive-sided and Yellow-bellied Flycatchers among others.
 On Sunday morning, we’ll explore some lovely rolling grasslands searching for Upland Sandpiper, and Grasshopper and Vesper Sparrows.
 We’ll also visit breeding grounds of Black Terns and Caspian Terns.
 The tour features an abundance of breeding warblers throughout including Mourning, Canada, Golden-winged, Blue-winged, Black-throated Blue, Blackburnian, and Magnolia Warblers.
 The Jay Peak resort acts as a perfect base, providing easy access to Bicknell’s Thrush habitat, and being centrally located to explore several distinct habitats.
 Plus we’ll be surrounded by spectacular Green Mountain scenery, and have excellent accommodations, great food, and outstanding local Vermont beers on tap.

 This tour is led by top-notch bird guide Dr. David Hof, Ph.D.